T-Pau/Joyride/Documentation/Joyride.md

 Note: Support for this adapter has not been tested.

-## Extra
+## Special Controllers

-These devices don't fit in the regular controller port window or block parts of the keyboard and are therefore collected in the extra view.
+These devices don't fit in the regular controller port window or block parts of the keyboard and are therefore collected in a separate view.

 While they work in both controller ports, Joyride only supports them in port 1.

+Use `F3`/`F4` to switch controller type.

+For keypads, previously pressed keys are displayed in a lighter gray to help detect dead keys.
+To reset the state of all keys, press `F5`.

 ### NEOS Mouse